presnick/ProgramsInformationPeople/_sources/Assignments/ps5.rst

 	In North America, autumn starts with the September equinox, while it ends with the winter solstice.
 	(Wikipedia)

+1. Define a function called add_three, which takes one integer as input and returns that integer + 3.

+.. activecode:: ps_4_4

+    # Write your code here.
+    # (The tests for this problem are going to try to CALL the function that you write!)

+    ====

+    import test
+    try:
+      print "testing if add_three(2) equals 5"
+      test.testEqual(add_three(2),5)
+      print "testing if add_three(33) equals 36"
+      test.testEqual(add_three(33),36)
+    except:
+      print "The function add_three has not been defined yet, OR it hasn't been defined properly"

+2. Take a look at the code below.
+The function subtract_five is supposed to take one integer as input and return that integer - 5.
+You'll get an error if you run it as is.
+Change the function so it works and passes the test!

+.. activecode:: ps_5_2

+   def subtract_five(inp)
+   	print inp - 5
+	return None

+   y = subtract_five(9) - 6

+   ====

+   print "\n---\n\n"
+   import test
+   try:
+    print "testing if y is -2"
+    test.testEqual(y, -2)
+   except:
+    print "The variable y was deleted or is not defined"

 3. Write code **that will keep printing what the user inputs over and over until the user enters the string "quit".**